-As a full-stack working on multiple things, he knows about multiple things like how things work in UI, how animations are made, how APIs are connected. whereas A front end developer only knows about UI and animations whereas back-end developer knows about APIs, connecting to the backend, etc. Both may or may not know each other’s work.
+As a full-stack working on multiple things, he knows about multiple things like how things work in UI, how animations are made, how APIs are connected. whereas A front-end developer only knows about UI and animations whereas a back-end developer knows about APIs, connecting to the backend, etc. Both may or may not know each other’s work.

 5. Helping the Team

-There may be issues, like A UI built by front end dev not able to display data from API created by backend dev, So a full stack can help in identifying the issue here.
+There may be issues, like A UI built by front-end dev not being able to display data from API created by backend dev, So a full stack can help in identifying the issue here.
 In many cases, he can help the team and back any project with his knowledge.

 6. Selection of Stack

-As you all know, the one thing that works for me may not work for you, as an example of simple color, the color I like may not be color you like.
-Another example is like, a tablet is good for a designer, over desktop for a developer.
-Similarly, in every project, there is a need for using a different stack, like HTML/CSS/JS for simple web pages whereas PHP along with these for dynamic application.
+As you all know, the one thing that works for me may not work for you, as an example of simple color, the color I like may not be the color you like.
+Another example is like, a tablet is good for a designer, over a desktop for a developer.
+Similarly, in every project, there is a need for using a different stack, like HTML/CSS/JS for simple web pages whereas PHP is along with these for dynamic applications.